hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-discover-2021-don’t-miss-these-hpe-dev-industry-expert-talks-and-hands-on-workshops.md

    Dates/Times: June 24, 10:00am-11:30am PST / June 25, 12:00pm-1:30pm CEST
    Learn to securely automate management, monitoring, and configuration of compute nodes.
 After a 30-min intro by Jeff Hilland, DMTF president, stay for a hands-on workshop using Redfish and Ansible, leveraging HPE OneView Single Sign On.
 You will learn multiple ways for writing Redfish Ansible playbooks using built-in modules, DMTF, and HPE examples.

    In addition to these HPE DEV Hack Shack sessions, there’s so much more to explore at Discover 2021 for those interested in software; from the HPE Ezmeral Container Platform and Data Fabric to open source projects sponsored by HPE.
-Learn more here:

    ## Live Demos